rlrightleft/learn-SQL-MySQL/sqlzoo/7_MORE_JOIN_operations.md

 ---

 ## Problem 3
-List all of the Star Trek movies, including id, title, and year.
+List all of the Star Trek movies, include the id, title and yr (all of these movies include the words Star Trek in the title).
 Order results by year.

 **My Solution:**